APPLICATION

 Core products

 The core is the result of the sudden expansion of corn seed.
 The minute water content evaporates, leaving a hollow texture.
 The starchy material and fine texture tend to draw moisture and spoil the surface.
-There are different sorts of maize: butterfly or mushroom variety.
+There are different sorts of maize: butterfly or mushroom varieties.

 RECIPE